 HOW to refer

-- You can offer to sit with the student while s/he makes the call to the Counseling Center;
+- You can offer to sit with the student while s/he makes the connection to the Counseling Center;

 If the student is reluctant to accept a referral, offer your acceptance of those feelings.
 Perhaps offer the option for the student to think about it and get back to you in a day or so, in case they might want to "think it over."
 Except in emergencies, the individual is free to accept or reject the offer to seek counseling.